efchea1/Scalable-Plasma-Biomarker-Phenotyping-for-Alzheimer-s-Disease/README.md

+# Scalable Plasma Biomarker Phenotyping for Alzheimer’s Disease

-# Motivation & Goal
+# Overview
-This repository implements a scalable, reproducible framework for plasma biomarker phenotyping in the Health and Retirement Study (HRS).
+This repository implements a scalable, reproducible framework for plasma biomarker phenotyping in the **Health and Retirement Study (HRS) 2016 Venous Blood Study**.
 It compares theory‑driven ATN classification with data‑driven phenotypes (k‑means, PCA, VAE) and evaluates cognitive and demographic correlates in a population‑representative cohort.
 The goal is to advance early detection and heterogeneity modeling in Alzheimer’s disease.

-# Scalable Plasma Biomarker Phenotyping for Alzheimer’s Disease
-* **Integrative ATN Framework**
-* **Unsupervised Clustering**
-* **Deep Learning (VAE)**
-* **Stability & Sensitivity Analyses**

-# Overview

-This repository contains a **comprehensive, fully reproducible analysis pipeline** for characterizing Alzheimer’s disease (AD) heterogeneity using plasma biomarkers from the **Health and Retirement Study (HRS) 2016 Venous Blood Study**.
+## Key Features
+- ATN classification with literature-based cutoffs
+- Unsupervised clustering with stability diagnostics (NbClust, bootstrapped Jaccard)
+- Variational Autoencoder latent phenotyping
+- Survey‑weighted population inference (HRS complex design)
+- Full reproducibility with modular R scripts
+- Comprehensive sensitivity analyses (cutoffs, k-selection, VAE architecture)

 **The workflow integrates:**
 * **Theory‑driven classification** using the ATN (Amyloid / Tau / Neurodegeneration) framework